from training.npr.org: https://training.npr.org/sources/fenaba-addo/

 Lanhee J. Chen is the director of domestic policy studies and lecturer in the public policy program at Stanford University.
 His research interests include health care policy, the design of public institutions and advanced policy analysis.

 Leah Wright Rigueur is an associate professor of Public Policy at the Harvard Kennedy School, and a visiting associate professor/Harry S. Truman Associate Professor of American History at Brandeis University.

 Tomas Bilbao is executive director of branding and communications at Arizona State University’s Thunderbird School of Global Management.
 He oversees all branding, promotion, and public relations functions for the school.

-Van C. Tran is an associate professor of sociology at the City University of New York who studies the integration of immigrants and their children, ethnic and racial categories, diversity and intergroup relations, neighborhood gentrification, and urban poverty and social inequality.
+Van C. Tran is a professor of sociology at CUNY who studies the integration of immigrants and their children, ethnic and racial categories, diversity and intergroup relations, neighborhood gentrification, and urban poverty and social inequality.

 Jocelyn Fontaine is vice president of criminal justice research at Arnold Ventures, where she identifies research gaps and opportunities for research to inform policy reform and advance racial justice in several programmatic areas across the Criminal Justice Initiative.

-Michael Leo Owens is an associate professor of political science at Emory University in Atlanta, researching urban politics, state and local politics, the politics of criminal punishment, governance and public policy processes, religion and politics, and African American politics.
-Owens served on the national advisory boards of the Georgia Justice Project and Foreverfamily.
+Michael Leo Owens is an associate professor of political science at Emory University in Atlanta, researching urban politics, state and local politics, the politics of criminal punishment, governance and public

-Brittany Packnett Cunningham is an activist and commentator on issues of race and justice with a book, We Are Like Those Who Dream, due in 2022.
+Brittany Packnett Cunningham is an activist and commentator on issues of race and justice.
 She is an NBC News and MSNBC contributor, and host of UNDISTRACTED, a news and justice podcast with an intersectional lens on the world.